LearnWithLlew/RefactoringToCleanerCode.net/Course.md

 ## Improvement Loop

 1. Identify a smell
-2. Improve it
+2. Refactor
-3. Evaluate
+3. Decide if you like the result
 4. Commit (or revert)

 # Do this